nico534/github_datacite/README.md

         with:
           file: "data-cite.xml"
           content: ${{ steps.datacite-xml.outputs.datacitexml }}

+      # Upload to artifact to make it available as download
+      - name: Save data-cite.xml as artifact
+        uses: actions/upload-artifact@v4
+        with:
+          name: data-cite-xml
+          path: data-cite.xml
+          compression-level: 0

       # Commit the file to the main branch
       - name: Commit and push data-cite.xml to the repository